-and reverse magnetic fields in the motor each contribute a component to the total voltage in the stator and, in a sense, are in series with each other.
-Because both magnetic fields are present, the forward-rotating magnetic field (which has a high effective rotor resistance R_2/s) will limit the stator current flow in the motor (which produces both the forward and reverse fields).
+On the other hand, in a single-phase motor, both the forward and the reverse magnetic fields are present and both are produced by the same current.
+The forward and reverse magnetic fields in the motor each contribute a component to the total voltage in the stator and, in a sense, are in series with each other.
+Because both magnetic fields are present, the forward-rotating magnetic field (which has a high effective rotor resistance $R_2/s$ ) will limit the stator current flow in the motor (which produces both the forward and reverse fields).
 Since the current supplying the reverse stator magnetic field is limited to a small value and since the reverse rotor magnetic field is at a very large angle with respect to the reverse stator magnetic field, the torque due to the reverse magnetic fields is very small near synchronous speed.
 A more accurate torque-speed characteristic for the single-phase induction motor is shown in Figure 9-11.